Ronald-TR/lzwAlgorithm/README.md

 # lzwAlgorithm
-An encoder and decoder for lzwAlgorithm
+An encoder and decoder class for LZW Algorithm